This website and the material it presents originated from a long term forensic study conducted by research and development

 Below: Note the profile and straight on 'mug-shot' photo forgeries used in the series that

-accompanied the other misleading information the series employed in its effort to make people believe three different women
+accompanied the other misleading information it employed in its effort to make people believe three different women had been

-'Red Herring' Woodbridge New Jersey News Tribune series about 'Mrs. Irene Bolam' displayed the above images during its two
+The New Jersey News Tribune series about 'Mrs. Irene Bolam' displayed these various images during its two week run in a fraudulent

-week run as part of its fraudulent effort to identify all of them as the recently deceased, Mrs. Irene Bolam--the 'former
+effort to identify all of them as the recently deceased, Mrs. Irene Craigmile Bolam, AKA the former Amelia Earhart,

-'Amelia Earhart' whose full name after the war became, "Irene Madeline O'Crowley Craigmile Heller Bolam."
+whose fully attributed name after the war years ended up being, "Irene Madeline O'Crowley Craigmile Heller Bolam."

 |Second Irene [Non Gervais-Irene] 'early 1940s'